 The programme is versatile, providing a large offering of courses.
 You also have plenty of opportunity to concentrate on specific areas of interest and specialise in a particular field.
 You will pick a specialisation, pursue your own research interest and do two internships at approved laboratories of your choice.
 This means that you have the opportunity to personalise your degree and specialise in a topic that fits your interests.
 So whether you would like to learn more about for example genetics and genomics, inflammation or would like to pursue a career studying regeneratice medicine, the flexibility of the programme ensures that you can tailor your degree to your ambitions.

-Within the master's in Biomedical Sciences, we consider internships an indispensable experience.
+Within the master's in Biomedical Sciences, we consider an internship an indispensable experience.
 You will gain practical and professional experience and will rapidly develop from working on assignments in small groups to becoming an independent researcher.
-Internships will also give you an advantage when looking for a job.
-The master's in Biomedical Sciences therefore contains a junior internship and a 30 to 32-week senior internship, which may take place at UM or another approved laboratory, in the Netherlands or abroad.
+An internship will also give you an advantage when looking for a job.
+The master's in Biomedical Sciences therefore contains an internship of one whole year, which may take place at UM or another approved laboratory, in the Netherlands or abroad.

 I would love a career in academia; first in a PhD position, then as a post-doctoral researcher and eventually an associate professor.